 You take the train from Lisbon to Sintra.
 Most people take the train from Rossio Square which is the busiest train stations to travel to Sintra from.
 If you choose to travel from Rossio Square, I recommend you buy your tickets in advance the day before.
 We rode the train from a different station because of where we were located in the city.
 Our station didn’t have a long line to get to Sintra as expected.

 There are many options for getting around Sintra which includes the bus which is often the cheaper route with €5.50 for the circuit.
 There is the 434 bus which takes you from near the Train Station > National Palace of Sintra > Moors Castle > Pena Palace or the 435 Bus which takes you from near the Train Station > You can only do the circuit once so you must stop at the first stop and work your way to the last stop.
 After you leave Pena Palace they will punch your ticket and it will no longer be valid.
 We made the mistake of thinking we could hop on and off and start at Pena Palace and be able to work around the circuit again.
 We were confused because no one got off the buses to visit the other locations.

 I must forewarn that the wait for the bus can be from an hour or even longer even early in the morning when you first arrive.
 This can put a delay on your travel plans when visiting.
-It delayed us so much because we had to wait for long periods of times when a bus was not free of passengers and the bus often would take longer to get to locations.
-There is also a lot of traffic in Sintra trying to get to the Palace early in the morning so you often have to wait in traffic on the bus.
-Because of how crowded the buses were we almost weren’t able to discover all of the places we wanted to on our list.
+The bus delayed us because we had to wait for long periods for an available bus free of passengers.
+The bus would often take longer to get to the other locations.
+There is a lot of traffic in Sintra getting to the Palace in the morning.
+You often will have to wait in traffic on the bus.
+Since the buses were so crowded, were we weren’t able to discover all of the places we wanted to on our list.

 A second option which we ended up doing later in the day which is to take a tuk tuk which costs €5 to anywhere in Sintra.
 The good thing about this is you can pick and choose where to go for your tourist attractions instead of just following where the bus will take you.